Alokray007/CODSOFT/README.md

 operations.
 The calculator should have a display screen to show user input and results.
 Utilize CSS grid system for button alignments.
 Use event listeners, if-else statements, operators, and loops to handle user input and perform calculations.
-This project requires some skill but can be done with basic knowledge of these technologies..
+This project requires some skill but can be done with basic knowledge of these technologies.
 Live Site - https://basic-calclator.netlify.app